Don't buy anything during Prime Day until you set up this charitable feature

-With spending set to soar during this year's Amazon Prime Day, there's one feature we strongly encourage everyone activates on their acccount before the retailer's yearly sale.
+With spending set to soar during Prime Day 2022, there's one feature we strongly encourage everyone activates on their Amazon acccount before the retailer's yearly sale.
 It takes no time to set up and means that a portion of the money you spend during Prime Day is diverted to charities in need.

 The feature in question is Amazon Smile.
 How it works is simple, really.
 Once enabled on your account, Amazon donates 0.5% of your eligible purchases to your chosen charity.
 There's no recurring payments, no additional costs and no extra effort required on your part - it all happens automatically when you shop.